October 10, 2024

 Little River Watershed Lake

 The dock is in at the main boat ramp.
-Bluegill - Slow: Catch bluegill up to 8.5-inches with small jigs tipped with live bait along creek channels.
-Largemouth Bass - Fair: Try finesse plastics near weedlines to catch all sizes of largemouth bass.
+Black Crappie - Fair.
+Try jigs tipped with live bait fished near rock fields or creek channels to catch all sizes of crappie.
+Bluegill - Slow.
+Catch bluegill up to 8.5 inches with jigs tipped with live bait fished in 8-10 feet of water.
+Largemouth Bass - Fair: Use finesse plastics near cedar tree brush piles to catch all sizes of largemouth bass.

 Three Mile Lake